One of the year’s strongest typhoons has deadly impact in ‘China’s Hawaii’ before hitting Vietnam - KESQ

 By Chris Lau, Robert Shackelford, Jerome Taylor and Nectar Gan, CNN

-Hong Kong (CNN) — One of this year’s most powerful storms made landfall in northern Vietnam on Saturday, after killing at least three people and injuring dozens more in southern China, according to state media.
+Hong Kong (CNN) — One of this year’s most powerful storms made landfall in northern Vietnam on Saturday, after killing at least four people and injuring at least 95 others in southern China, according to state media.

 Having recorded maximum sustained wind speeds of 230 kilometers per hour (140 miles per hour), Typhoon Yagi was the equivalent of a Category 4 hurricane – the world’s second most powerful tropical cyclone of 2024 so far, only eclipsed by the Atlantic hurricane Beryl which was a Category 5.

-It was the strongest typhoon to make landfall in 10 years in the Chinese holiday island of Hainan, with state news agency Xinhua reporting that it left at least two people dead and 92 injured there, citing local authorities.
+It was the strongest typhoon to make landfall in 10 years in the Chinese holiday island of Hainan, where all the deaths and injuries reported by state broadcaster CCTV have been located.

+Local authorities said that “the damage and impact of this typhoon were beyond imagination, causing huge losses to people’s lives and property,” according to CCTV.

-As of 12 p.m. local time on Saturday, the disaster had affected a total of 1.227 million people in the Chinese provinces of Hainan, Guangdong, and Guangxi to varying degrees, state broadcaster CCTV reported, with three dead and 95 injured in total.
+As of 12 p.m. local time on Saturday, the disaster had affected a total of 1.227 million people in the Chinese provinces of Hainan, Guangdong, and Guangxi to varying degrees, CCTV reported

 Yagi slightly weakened after hitting China, but re-intensified to once again be a Category 4 hurricane.